BookStackApp/website/content/blog/services-we-use.md

 to work on BookStack, I thought it'd be good to do something a little different on the blog and pay tribute to the services we use to help manage the project.
-Keep in mind that this is not a complete listing of projects that we within BookStack itself, but instead a listing of the services and projects that we use from a project & code management point of view.
+Keep in mind that this is not a complete listing of projects that we use within BookStack itself, but instead a listing of the services and projects that we use from a project & code management point of view.